 Philipp G. Renczes, “Grace reloaded.
 Caritas in Veritate’s Theological Anthropology” Theological Studies 71/2 (2010), 273-290.

-11. The Liturgical and missionary structure of the Church
+11. Nov 16 The Liturgical structure of the Church

 “Liturgy and Life: The Place of the Liturgy in Reality” in The Spirit of the Liturgy (German original 2000), 13-61